Tag - Bollywood

-Since its inception, Ketto has tried to make crowdfunding an exciting ride for its campaigners as well as backers.
+Since its inception, Ketto has tried to make online crowdfunding an exciting ride for its campaigners as well as backers.
 As much as the cause of a campaign matters, the exhilarating experience counts equally.
 Experience is just another way to multiply the goodness – in an action, for an action.

 To give you a fairer idea, let’s have a walk back Ketto’s memory lanes:

 - The chance to promote ‘Bang Bang’ with Hritik Roshan for a day around Mumbai by donating INR 75,000 to a campaign by TIGI Foundation.